 Steps You Can Take to Strengthen Your Claim

 After a crash with a delivery truck, if there is significant property damage or injury, you should always call the authorities and file a police report.
 Taking this step will ensure there’s a report about the accident if you decide to file a personal injury claim.
 Other steps to take include:

-- Getting medical help.
+- Get prompt medical help.
 You should also see a doctor as soon as possible after the crash, even if you think your injuries are minor.
 Sometimes injuries are not immediately apparent, or seemingly minor injuries might be more serious than initially believed.

-- Taking photos or videos at the scene.
+- Take photos or videos at the scene.
 If you are able and can do so safely, take pictures of the scene and all vehicles involved.

-- Collecting the contact information of eyewitnesses.
+- Collect the contact information of eyewitnesses.
 You will also need the truck driver’s contact information and the name of the trucking company.

-- Discussing only facts at the accident scene.
+- Discuss only facts at the accident scene.
 Don’t apologize or say anything that might make you seem responsible for the crash.

-- Never talking to insurance adjusters without the advice of an attorney.
+- Obtain legal advice before talking with an insurance adjuster.
 You have no obligation to speak with an insurance adjuster—especially if an adjuster shows up at the scene of the crash.

 Delivery Truck Crash Liability